jason-johnson/azure-pipelines-tasks-terraform/overview.md

 ### AzureRM

-If azurerm selected, the task will prompt for a service connection and storage account details to use for the backend.
+If azurerm selected, the task will prompt for a service connection and storage account details to use for the backend. *The task supports both Subscription and Management Group scoped service connections*

+> Note: If using a management group scoped service connection, ensure the subscription id of the target backend is defined via the `backendAzureRmSubscriptionId` input.

 ```yaml
 - task: TerraformCLI